alexakhs3301/Slang/README.md

 <img src="https://github.com/alexakhs3301/Slang/blob/master/slang_ide_new_logo.png?raw=true" width="200">
 </p>

-Slang supports functions, various datatypes, operators and statements.
+Slang is Go's General Uses Functional Interpreter which can evaluate and print various kind of functions, operators, variables.

 ## Functions
-All function should be above of main code.
-You cannot call function if exists after calling.
+In order to declare a function in Slang you have implement the whole functions above of your main code so that they are known to the **Interpeter**

 ```
 fn add(x:int, y:int) : int {